capi-workgroup/problems/capi_problems.rst

 not originally designed for.
 This track record in itself is indication of how effective and valuable it has been.

-A number of apecific strengths were mentioned in the capi-workgroup discussions.
-Heap types were identified as much safer and easy to use than static types [`Issue 4 <https://github.com/capi-workgroup/problems/issues/4#issuecomment-1542324451>`__].
+A number of specific strengths were mentioned in the capi-workgroup discussions.
+Heap types were identified as much safer and easier to use than static types [`Issue 4 <https://github.com/capi-workgroup/problems/issues/4#issuecomment-1542324451>`__].

 API functions that take a C string literal for lookups based